Faskari: Relief and Drainage

 It falls under the high plains of Hausa highlands with a gently rolling terrain.
 The highest places are due to gneisses and porphyroblastic granites which form a saddleback at the west.
 The lowlands are underlain by the more easily weathered quartz feldspar-biotite, Schist and Serpentimite of the Basement complex.
 The streams generally have a north-south alignment.
 The Ungwaguagwa-Alikeai-Yankara footpath roughly demarcates the streams flowing north from those flowing south and its watershed.
 Most of the stream are strike controlled (seasonal in nature) notably the River Gauri and its numerous tributaries, while others flow north-west from Kondo which is thought to be "fault" controlled.

 Climate

 The climate of the zone is tropical continental, having an annual rainfall of 198.3mm and a seasonal average temperature of more than 28c.
 Rainfall starts from May and ends November.

+Average Temperature

+With an average daily high temperature of 95°F, the hot season spans 1.9 months, from March 5 to May 2.
+The month of April is the hottest in Faskari, with an average high temperature of 97°F and low temperature of 71°F. With an average daily maximum temperature below 86°F, the chilly season spans 2.9 months, from July 6 to October 1.
+With an average low temperature of 56°F and high temperature of 86°F, December is the coldest month of the year in Faskari.

 Soils

 The Soils are largely clayey soils (locally called "Laka") and about five meters in depth, and fine in texture.
 The soils are occasionally difficult to work, tending to become waterlogged with heavy rains and to dry out or crack during the dry season.
 Though, in Faskari town and its surroundings the soils are more fertile in nature.
 The characteristics crops are cotton, maize, millet, Guinea corn, groundnuts, Suya Beans etc.